 Things to consider as we enter a “new normal” include: making lists before you go shopping to avoid overspending; keeping an eye out for deals or specials that might cost you less; and always waiting 24- to 48-hours before making a large or unplanned purchase so you are less likely to regret the purchase.

 While your wallet may still be getting used to a new normal, the same old budgeting tricks still apply.
 If you have questions about your budget, a Personal Banker from FNBO would be happy to answer them.
-Give us a call today or chat with a Personal Banker by downloading the Twig by FNBO app.
+Give us a call today.

 The articles in this blog are for informational purposes only and not intended to provide specific advice or recommendations.
 When making decisions about your financial situation, consult a financial professional for advice.
 Articles are not regularly updated, and information may become outdated.